xNickyDev/Ocavy/Moderation/+slowmode.md

 ## Disable slowmode
 To disable the slowmode simply use `0` or `off` as duration.

-> ℹ️ When no channel is mentioned the slowmode will be enabled/disabled in the current channel.
+> **Note** : If no channel is mentioned the slowmode will be enabled/disabled in the current channel.

 ## Examples
 ![image](https://tawk.link/60e18ecd649e0a0a5cca7167/kb/attachments/g7PLxHOA-k.jpg)